AmyBeisel/AmyBeisel/README.md

 - 🔭 I’m currently working on...
 Django and Restful API project
 - 🌱 I’m currently learning... always python
-- 👯 I’m looking to collaborate on...
-Anything python
+- 👯 I’m looking to collaborate on... anything python
 - 🤔 I’m looking for help with...
 AWS
 - 📫 How to reach me: amy.beisel@gmail.com or [Linkedin](https://www.linkedin.com/in/amy-beisel-685751148/)
 - 😄 Pronouns: She/Her